symphco/engineering-standards/standards/nestjs_standards.md

 - Ensure PRs pass lint, tests, and coverage thresholds
 - Encourage peer reviews
 - Use automated tools for validation

-## Documentation

-- Maintain a README file with project setup instructions and other essential information.

 By adhering to these guidelines, developers can ensure that their Nest.js projects are well-organized, maintainable, and scalable.
 Adapt these recommendations based on specific project needs and preferences.